-A flat white is not just a small latte.
-They are very different drinks.
-If you’re caught in a cafe that doesn’t serve a flat white, then a small latte might be a passable substitute, but they’re not the same drink.
+A flat white coffee isn’t just a small latte.
+They’re very different drinks.
+If you get caught in a cafe that doesn’t serve a flat white, then a small latte might be a passable substitute, but they’re still not the same drink.
 The flat white vs latte debate is common in the UK and USA where the Flat White is still new.

-I drink flat whites and my girlfriend drinks lattes so I’ve seen the difference between the two drinks in cafes across England, France, Spain, Denmark, USA, New Zealand and Australia.
-I’ve had a lot of discussions with baristas and it’s time to shine some light on the common debate about “What is a flat white?”
+I drink flat whites and my partner drinks lattes so we’ve seen the differences between the two drinks across cafes in the UK, USA, New Zealand, Australia, France, Germany, Spain, Sweden and Denmark.
+I’ve had a lot of discussions with baristas and I thought it was time to shine some light on the common debate about exactly “what is a flat white?”

-How can a small latte, a flat white and a small cappuccino all use the same shot of espresso and be served in the same cup but still be different drinks?
+How can a a flat white, small latte and a small cappuccino all use the same espresso of coffee and be served in the same cup but still be different drinks?

-We can hold the preparation of the espresso as a constant.
+We can hold the preparation of the espresso as a constant across drinks.
 You can have a double shot or a single shot in a flat white or in a latte.
 Some people would say that a single shot flat white isn’t really a flat white, but that’s a bit too purist and there are plenty of cafes in New Zealand and Australia that do serve singles.
+Likewise, some high-end baristas will make the espresso shot differently for the different drinks (such as a ristretto shot for a Flat White).
+But on average, the coffee is not really what makes a Flat White different to a latte or cappuccino.

-If we hold the espresso as a constant, then what makes a flat white versus a latte or a flat white versus a cappuccino is the milk.
+If we hold the espresso as a constant, then what makes a flat white different to a latte is the way the milk is prepared and poured.
 Milk is the hidden ingredient in a modern coffee.
-Most people forget how important milk is to a good coffee.
+Most people forget how important good milk is to a good coffee.
 When milk is frothed with a steam wand there are three layers that form:

 - Heated liquid milk at the bottom of the pitcher